missingpeoplekenya/hello-world/README.md

 # hello-world
 The first repository
-This is hwere you write about yourself
+This is where you write about yourself